Gavriil Ilizarov: International recognition

 Scattered reports about the successful treatment of Brumel by Ilizarov appeared in the Western press during the Cold War era.
 The first foreign medical visitor was Johannes Hellinger from the former GDR, Medical Academy of Erfurt in 1970.
 He made a first publication in a Western medical journal about the Ilizarov Method.

 In 1980, Carlo Mauri, an Italian mountaineer, explorer, and photojournalist, on the urgings of his Russian colleague Yuri Senkevich, travelled to Kurgan, in the Soviet Union.
 He was to be treated by Ilizarov for a tibial fracture that healed incorrectly after a skiing accident ten years earlier.
 Italian doctors had long given up hope of any surgical improvement to the leg.
 Ilizarov distracted the stiff non-union in his tibia by 2 cm, healing the pseudarthrosis, corrected an equinus deformity by distraction and lengthened his leg.
 Mauri dubbed Ilizarov "the Michelangelo of Orthopaedics".
 On his return to Italy, the healing of Mauri's leg amazed orthopaedic surgeons.
 Subsequent to this, Ilizarov was invited by Antonio Bianchi-Maiocchi and Roberto Cattaneo to be a guest speaker at the AO Italy conference in 1981 in Bellagio.
 He gave three lectures at the conferences to more than 200 participants from Italy, France, Switzerland, Austria, and Germany.
 At the end of the lectures, Ilizarov earned a ten-minute standing ovation.
 This was the first time Ilizarov spoke outside of the Iron Curtain.

 In 1982, the Association for the Study and Application of the Methods of Ilizarov (ASAMI) was formed in Italy.
 In 1983, Medicalplastic, a company owned by Bianchi-Maiocchi, licensed the technique from the Soviet authorities, registered the ILIZAROV trademark, and started to produce and market the Ilizarov apparatus.
 In the following years, the Ilizarov method has spread rapidly through most of Western Europe.
 ASAMI organised courses in Italy, Portugal, Switzerland, France, Spain, Greece, Brazil, and the United States.
 ASAMI groups were formed in France, Spain, Belgium, Portugal and Brazil.

-In 1986–1987, the technique was brought to North America by Victor Frankel, president of Hospital for Joint Diseases, Dror Paley, Alfred D. Grant, and Stuart Green who, in 1992, edited the first English translation of Ilizarov's book.
+In 1986–1987, the technique was brought to North America by Drs.
+Victor Frankel, president of Hospital for Joint Diseases, Dror Paley, Alfred D. Grant, and Stuart Green who, in 1992, edited the first English translation of Ilizarov's book.
 Over 300 American orthopaedic surgeons attended an international symposium organised in 1987 in New York by the Hospital for Joint Diseases and the Smith & Nephew company to hear the lectures by Ilizarov.
 Smith & Nephew started the distribution of the Ilizarov external fixator in the USA and worldwide.

 In 1989, an Ilizarov conference was organised by Dietmar Wolter in Hamburg.
 In 1990, Ilizarov came to the second conference in Hamburg, where he co-founded the German Ilizarov Society (Deutsche Ilisarow-Gesellschaft).
 The hospital of the German Accident Prevention & Insurance Association (Berufsgenossenschaftliches Unfallkrankenhaus, BGUK) in Boberg, Hamburg-Lohbrügge, became a major center in Germany applying and promoting the Ilizarov technique.
 It also became compulsory for all senior physicians of the hospital to visit the Kurgan Center for learning the Ilizarov method.